Creating a New Token

 If you are using a grid for your play area, typically when resizing a token, it will snap to the grid.
-However, by holding the Alt key while using the image handles to resize you can temporarily disable this functionality.
+You can temporarily turn off this feature by holding the Alt key while resizing using the image handles.
 This can be very useful when aligning tokens that do not have identical dimensions.

-These three input bubbles can be used by players or the GM to keep track of health, turns, money, fuel, or any other useful metric for your game.
+These three input bubbles can be used by players or the GM to keep track of health, turns, money, or any other useful metric for your game.
 By clicking on the bubble, you can change the value.
-You can enter a new value (i.e. "20" or "ABC") and for numerical values you can also enter relative values (i.e. "+5" will add 5 to the current value).
+You can enter a new value (i.e. "20" or "ABC").
+For numerical values you can also enter relative values (i.e. "+5" will add 5 to the current value).

-If set to be visible, these are dynamic bars that will fill or empty depending on what is entered in its corresponding colored bubble.
+If dynamic bars are set to visible, their input value will change based on what is entered in the matching colored bubble.
 For more information, see Bars and Auras in the Token Settings section.

-If set to be visible, this will display the name of the Token.
+If the nameplate is set to be visible, the name of the Token is displayed.
 For more information see Name in the Token Settings section.

 Token Settings Button

-Clicking on the Settings Cog button brings up a new window where you can name the Token, set permissions on who can control the Token, set what bars/auras are visible to/editable by the players and keep storage of GM notes.
+Clicking the Settings Cog button opens a new window.
+There you can name the Token, set permissions for Token control, manage visible/editable bars/auras for players, and store GM notes.
 You can also double-click on the token to open the same settings dialog.

 This button is only visible to GMs within the game.

 This button rolls out a menu that gives you a series of colored dots, a red X and over 40 different token markers that overlay over the Token image.
 You can use these to show status effects, ailments, or to differentiate multiples of the same Token type.
 You can have multiple Token Markers displaying simultaneously.